UtrechtUniversity/MATLAB-on-HPC/Part-3-Parallel-Matlab.md

 ../mcc -mv -o myexample examplescript.m
 ```

-A couple of obtions are activated in the command:
+A couple of obtions are activated with the command:

 ```-m```